 After you have reviewed the conditions of your CHP award and your agency agrees with these conditions, you are ready to accept the award.
 The Director of the COPS Office has signed the Award Document indicating approval of your grant, an obligation of federal funds to your organization, and our commitment to the award.
-As stated at the beginning of this section, to officially begin your grant and draw down your funds, the authorized officials (see Section IX, "Glossary of Terms") must sign the Award Document and return both sides to the COPS Office, along with all award condition pages, via one of the three options listed below.
+As stated at the beginning of this section, to officially begin your grant and draw down your funds, the authorized officials (see Section IX, "Glossary of Terms") of your agency must access www.cops. usdoj.gov and select the Account Access link in the upper right corner to log in, review, and electronically sign the Award Document along with all award condition pages.